oshevo/python_crash_course_2022/chapter_2/README_chapter_2.md

 message = f'{famous_person} once said, "When we are, death is not come, and, when death is come, we are not."'

 print(message)

+OUTPUT:
+Epicurus once said, "When we are, death is not come, and, when death is come, we are not."
 ```

 ## Exercise 2-7 Stripping Names